MICHAEL REID BEYOND

 That was partly about accessibility.
 In the early 1990s, I was working from postcards or the occasional book.
 Now museums have incredibly high-resolution images you can zoom into endlessly.
 Suddenly there was all this material available, and I had the technical capacity to deal with it.

-Earlier, I liked not knowing what I was painting.
-The fuzzy postcard freed me up.
+It rekindled my interest in the subject matter.
+Earlier, I liked the fuzzy old postcard because it was often unclear what I was actually painting.
+I didn’t know if it was a leaf or background, and I liked not knowing.
+It freed me up.
 It was just shapes and marks.
-I didn’t know if it was a leaf or background, and I liked not knowing.
 Now it’s very clear what it is, and I’m interested in it.
-I really enjoyed painting the little bugs and strange minutiae that had been scrupulously recorded 400 years ago.
+I really enjoyed painting the little bugs and strange minute details that had been scrupulously recorded 400 years ago.

 I don’t know if it’s maturity, but I stopped denying the source.
 For a long time I talked about the work as being about process.
 Now the process is a given.